 This wallet can be loaded on computers which are vulnerable to malware.
 Securing your computer, using a strong passphrase, moving most of your funds to cold storage, or enabling two-factor authentication can make it harder to steal your bitcoins.

-Allows spying on your payments
+Prevents spying on your payments

 Discloses limited information to peers